 No Products in the Cart

 One of the main touted benefits for having an air fryer is that it’s supposed to make your food healthier and to a certain extent, that’s true.
-If you’re looking to fry some food, air fryers use much less oil than traditional frying techniques—like pan-frying or deep-frying.
-That mitigates some of the associated health risks of eating too much fried food such as obesity, high cholesterol, and cardiovascular diseases.
+If you’re looking to fry some food, air fryers use much less oil than traditional frying techniques—like pan-frying or deep-frying require.
+That mitigates some of the associated health risks of eating too much fried food such as obesity.

 However, fried food is still fried food, and is usually not as good for you when compared to say, steaming, boiling, or grilling your food.
 Thus, it’s not so much that air fryers make your food healthier as it is that they make your relatively unhealthy food less unhealthy.
 But if you’re looking to enjoy the taste of great fried food anyway, air fryers help make for a good compromise.